Jack Torrance: Fictional biography

 Jack cuts off all radio communications and sabotages the hotel snowmobile, their only means of transportation.
 He then tries to kill Wendy, who knocks him out and locks him in a food storage room.
 Jack is later helped out of the storage room by the ghost of the previous caretaker, who murdered his own family before committing suicide.

 Jack then brutally attacks Wendy with a roque mallet he found, although she escapes.
 He is interrupted by the arrival of Hallorann, whom he almost beats to death.

 Jack finds and confronts Danny, and is about to kill him when his son reaches through the hotel's power and brings out his father's true self.
 Jack tells Danny to run and remember how much he loves him, before the hotel's power takes over again and forces Jack to bash in his own face with the mallet.
 Jack had forgotten to dump the boiler, which grows too hot and causes the hotel to explode.
 Jack is killed, but Danny, Wendy and Hallorann get out just in time.

 In the sequel novel Doctor Sleep (2013), Danny (now going by Dan) learns that Jack is also the biological father of Lucy Stone, a woman whose daughter Abra has manifested “shining” abilities even stronger than Dan's.
 Shortly before he was fired from his teaching position, and unbeknownst to Wendy, Jack had a brief sexual encounter with a student teacher Sandy Reynolds at a party that led to Lucy's conception.
 Dan is thus Lucy's half-brother and Abra's half-uncle.
 This book gives Jack's middle name as Edward rather than Daniel.

 In the climax of the novel, Jack's ghost intervenes to help Dan's friend Billy Freeman, and Lucy and Abra Stone defeat the main antagonists, Rose the Hat and the True Knot, at the site where the Overlook once stood.
-After the battle, Jack and Dan make peace with each other before he, Billy, and Abra left the location.
+After the battle, Jack and Dan make peace with each other before he, Billy, and Abra leave the location.